SnehaPanigrahy/CompChemProjects/README.md

 # CompChemProjects
 I have added some of the projects I've worked on and created, to this repository.
 These have been vastly helpful for learning python and coding as a whole.
+For Gaussian, optimized .chk and .txt file logs are included.